Volatility In Valuation Inputs Is The Biggest Test

 - Historical Data Tables: Mortality data accumulated over many years.
 These are based on normal Age, Gender and Smoker/ Non-smoker status.
 This is matched to the case being considered.
 Ie It is important to accumulate data on specifically Life Settlement Cases as these cases display different mortality experience to both the general population and even the general insured population.

 - A “Multiplier”.
-This is used to attempt to “quantify” the net effect on an individual’s case of the debits and credits associated with health and lifestyle.
+Used to attempt to “quantify” the net effect on an individual’s case of the debits and credits associated with health and lifestyle.
 This is a complex interaction between conflicting benefits and deficits potentially influencing longevity.

 - A model to consider the effect of the phenomenon called “Anti-selection bias.
 People willing to sell their policy have higher morale (therefore potential healthier outlook) than those who don’t.
 This effect appears to degrade over time after the initial sale of the life policy.